How to Seal Tile, Marble,

 stone, clay and concrete pavers, brick, grout, stamped concrete, slate,

-unglazed tile, and masonry surfaces.
-These are film forming sealers, are
+are film forming sealers, are SUPERIOR

-LACQUER REPLACEMENT products.
+LACQUER REPLACEMENT

 With the V.O.C. laws in California,